-- Core Values — These are the things that your business cares about more than anything.
+- Core Values — These are things your business cares about more than anything.
 For example, maybe you want to provide exceptional service with positivity and optimism.
-Or maybe you want to use some of your revenue to help support a certain charity.
+Or maybe you want to use some of your revenue to help support a specific charity.
 Here’s an example from Townsend Realty Group…

-- Unique Selling Proposition — This is the reason that people will choose to work with you instead of another company.
+- Unique Selling Proposition — This is why people will choose to work with you instead of another company.
 This is what makes you unique.
 Maybe you can close faster than competitors.
 Maybe you’re more personable.
 Maybe you sell houses at a specific price point.
-Check out the selling proposition from the Farr Group below…
+Check out the selling proposition from the The Beckham Group below…

-Once you know what these three things are for your business, then you can start creating a brand to reflect those ideas and beliefs.
+Once you know these three things for your business, you can start creating a brand to reflect those ideas and beliefs.

-First up is choosing your brand colors and fonts.
+First is choosing your brand colors and fonts.

 Step 2.
 Choose Your Brand Colors & Fonts

-Technically, there are 10 million different colors to choose from and and about 300,000 different fonts.
+Technically, there are 10 million different colors and about 300,000 different fonts.

 So… how do you make a choice?